-3. The number of individuals who are eligible for VR services, but are not receiving such services due to an order of selection; and l.
-State Goals and Priorities
+3. The number of individuals who are eligible for VR services, but are not receiving such services due to an order of selection; and

 4. The cost of services for the number of individuals estimated to be eligible for services.
 If under an order of selection, identify the cost of services for each priority category.